 Make your retail EV charging location easy to find

 EV drivers rely on EV charging apps or in-dash systems to quickly find convenient places where they can charge, including businesses that offer charging.
-EV drivers will look for their preferred charging brand and appealing on-site amenities or shopping they can leverage while fueling.
+EV drivers will look for their preferred charging brand and appealing on-site amenities or shopping they can leverage while fuelling.
 When developing your EV charging strategy, make sure to choose a charging partner that makes your location easy to find through a popular app and the ability to easily integrate with other services drivers use, such as Android Auto, Apple CarPlay and in-vehicle systems.

 Deliver a premium EV charging experience with a familiar charging brand